joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 1. Create an Alpine.js component to fetch posts
 2. Create a dynamic instance of `WP_Query()` that Alpine.js will talk to
-3. Intitiate a fetch when a category button is clicked.
+3. Initiate a fetch when a category button is clicked.

 ### Alpine.js component